NATO Nuclear Planning Group

-The Nuclear Planning Group was established in December 1966 to allow better communication, nuclear consultation and involvement among Allied NATO nations to deal with matters related to nuclear policy issues.
-During the period of the Cold War, NATO Allied Nations recognized the need for greater incorporation of nuclear weapons as part of their defense strategy.
-Because of the lack of information sharing caused by restrictive US nuclear information sharing policy, many attempts were made to increase US-NATO communication and information sharing in relation to nuclear weapons such as the amendment of the Atomic Energy Act, the US-NATO Information Agreement, and the proposal of the Multilateral Nuclear Force (MLF).
+The Nuclear Planning Group was established in December 1966 to allow better communication, consultation and involvement among NATO member nations to deal with matters related to nuclear policy issues.
+During the period of the Cold War, NATO members recognized the need for incorporation of nuclear weapons as part of their defense strategy.
+Because of the lack of information sharing caused by restrictive US nuclear information sharing policy, many attempts were made to increase US–NATO communication and information sharing in relation to nuclear weapons such as the amendment of the Atomic Energy Act, the US–NATO Information Agreement, and the proposal of the Multilateral Force (MLF).
 Eventually, the Nuclear Planning Group was established as a finalized effort to deal with nuclear information sharing issues.
 There are three main levels to the Nuclear Planning Group.
 These are the ministerial level of the Nuclear Planning Group, the Permanent Representatives Group, and the Staff Group.
 In addition, the High-Level Group is a closely related organization that works in an advisory manner with the Nuclear Planning Group.
 Deliberations upon agenda topics will begin from the Staff Group level and eventually ascend to the ministerial level.
-The membership of the Nuclear Planning Group consists of all the NATO members with the exception of France.
-Overall, the Nuclear Planning Group has created policy guidelines for nuclear-related topics while minimizing any threats of global nuclear conflicts.
+The Nuclear Planning Group consists of all NATO members with the exception of France.
+Overall, the Nuclear Planning Group has created policy guidelines for nuclear-related topics while seeking to minimize the threat of nuclear conflict.

 Background

-The Nuclear Planning Group was established in December 1966 in response to the growing tensions between NATO nations on issues of nuclear information sharing which began in the early 1950s.
-In combination with the United States' mistrust in NATO Allies’ abilities to carefully contain nuclear information and the United States’ Atomic Energy Act of 1946 which classified nuclear information as restricted data, there were many barriers to NATO Allies’ abilities to attain information.
-Consequently, the lack of transparency from the United States caused the European Allies to become critical as they lacked knowledge about whether America would support their NATO Allies in the event of a general war.
-Particularly, in terms of the United States' willingness to use their nuclear weapons and to the extent to which they would use nuclear weapons.
-Moreover, in the context of the Cold War, incorporation of nuclear weapons for defense was vitally important but could not be easily discussed because of the Atomic Energy Act of 1946.
-Due to the lack of information on the United States' nuclear capabilities, the European NATO allies where doubtful about their abilities to effectively defend themselves against the Soviet powers.
-Consequently, European Allies felt they could be better suited in developing their own nuclear weapons rather than relying on the United States.
-As such, there was a growing desire and need to reform nuclear sharing processes and United States nuclear sharing policies.
+The Nuclear Planning Group was established in December 1966 in response to the growing tensions among NATO members on issues of nuclear information sharing which began in the early 1950s.
+In combination with the United States' mistrust in its NATO allies' abilities to contain nuclear information and the US Atomic Energy Act of 1946 which classified nuclear information as restricted data, there were many barriers to other NATO members' abilities to attain information.
+Consequently, the lack of transparency from the US caused other members to become concerned as to whether the US would support their NATO allies in the event of a general war, particularly in terms of US willingness to use nuclear weapons.
+Due to the lack of information on US nuclear capabilities, European members doubted their ability to defend themselves against the Soviet Union.
+Consequently, some felt they could be better suited in developing their own nuclear weapons rather than relying on the US.